 On the way down, I spotted a lifer, a MacGillivray’s Warbler (next post).

-About where I saw the bird, Young insisted on taking a photo of me.
+About where I saw the bird, my friend insisted on taking a photo of me.
 The fact that I look like an old man on crutches isn’t just a pose.

 The hike wiped me out.
 It was close to 90° once we got out of the breeze on top.
 I had two bottles of water, which weren’t nearly enough.
 I had to take a seat on a rock for a couple minutes not long after this photo was taken because I was feeling light-headed and came close to taking a header on a rock.